-The applicant will be given the option of presenting oral or written objections to the decision.
+An informal review consists of reviewing the file for accuracy, compliance and determining whether or not the applicant fulfilled his/her obligations and appropriate steps were taken prior to denial of assistance.
+The applicant has the right to present oral or written objections to the decision.
 Both HACFM and the family may present evidence and witnesses.
 The family may use an attorney or other representative to assist them at their own expense.
 A notice of the review findings will be provided in writing to the applicant within 10 business days after the review.
 It shall include the decision of the review officer, and an explanation of the reasons for the decision.
 All requests for a review, supporting documentation, and a copy of the final decision will be retained in the family's file.